ar-jan/llm-venice/README.md

 `llm -m venice/llama-3.3-70b --web-search on --no-stream 'What is $VVV?'`

-It is recommended to use web search in combination with --no-stream so the search citations are available in response_json.
+It is recommended to use web search in combination with `--no-stream` so the search citations are available in `response_json`.

 **--character character_slug** to use a public character, for example: